Mercerenies/latitude/README.md

 This language is still in development.
 Once an official release is made (within the next few months), there will be some stability.
 But for now, FUTURE CHANGES MAY BREAK YOUR CODE!

+## License

+Latitude is copyrighted software belonging to Silvio Mayolo (Mercerenies).
+See `LICENSE.txt` for licensing information.